eyvazoff/kapitalbank/README.md

 - `certFilePath`: The path to your SSL certificate file.
 - `keyFilePath`: The path to your SSL key file.
 - `defaultLanguage`: The default language for orders (optional, defaults to 'EN').
+- `currency`: The default currency for orders (optional, defaults to '944').

 Ensure that you provide the correct values for your environment.